People don’t buy WHAT you do, they buy WHY you do it. —Simon Sinek

 Speaking of, I wanted to talk about using Instagram for your business.
 For the last year or so, I’ve seen a lot of things as a consumer that I believe bloggers/small business owners should NOT do.

-Think about it this way: if you’re lying about the number of your followers, can your true followers really trust your products, services or what you recommend?
+Think about it this way: if you’re lying about the number of your followers, can your true followers really trust what you’re selling or what you recommend?
 I know I wouldn’t.
 It may take a long time to grow your numbers, but people follow genuine people.
-Being a great leader and business owner is all about character.
+Being a great leader and business owner is all about integrity.

 Her automated comment made me realize that all the other comments she had left on my images were not genuine.
 On my end, it didn’t feel good at all and she was the one who left the comments.

 Here are a few other doozies: “Hit me up when you read this!
 Would love to talk more about the business that you’re building.”
 Um, how do you know if someone is building a business?
 You DM them.
 Doy.
 Yeah, you look kind of ridiculous and it’s very obvious.

 Unless you know the person, at minimum, take time to write a sentence or two.
 People tend to notice longer comments and they may respond because your paragraph-looking comment will stand out on their notification feed.
 I know I notice those more than I do emojis.

 If you have to leave an emoji, consider adding a hashtag that is relevant to that person’s post.
 That way, they know that you read their caption.
 And it’ll help boost their post.

 I once had a company comment: “Cool pic!
-You might want to check out ::insert company name:: to find the best time to post for next time. ?” so I responded with, “If you want business, your comment wasn’t the way to do that. ?”
+You might want to check out ::insert company name:: to find the best time to post for next time.” so I responded with, “If you want business, your comment wasn’t the way to do that.”
 Yep.
 I went there because they went there.

 If you want to sell your products/services to people, don’t say something like that and expect for people to follow you much less be a customer of yours.